Kannami

 Kannami (函南町, Kannami-chō) is a town located in Tagata District, Shizuoka Prefecture, Japan.
-As of 1 August 2019, the town had an estimated population of 37,782 in 16,401 households and a population density of 580 persons per km².
+As of 1 August 2019, the town had an estimated population of 37,782 in 16,401 households and a population density of 580 persons per km^{2}.
 The total area of the town was 65.16 sqkm.

 Geography

 Kannami is located in an inland area in far eastern Shizuoka Prefecture, and the "root" of the Izu Peninsula, and in the southern foothills of the Hakone Mountains and the Tanzawa Mountains.
 The Kano River passes through the town.